Grays Beach Rd, Kingston, MA 02364, USA

 Owned By: Town of Kingston

-Town park and small beach with recently-renovated (2023) playground (Note: still under construction), athletic courts, paved walking loop, picnic area, and seasonal restrooms.
+Gray’s Beach Park in Kingston is a varied, grassy town-owned park.
+It features a small sandy beach on Kingston Bay and a recently-renovated playground, along with athletic courts, a paved walking loop, a picnic area, and seasonal restrooms.
 Open to the public year-round.
 Resident and non-resident parking stickers required from April through October.

 Features